nf-core/multiplesequencealign/README.md

 ## Credits

-nf-core/msa was originally written by Luisa Santus (@luisas) and Jose Espinosa-Carrasco (@JoseEspinosa) and  from The Comparative Bioinformatics Group at The Centre for Genomic Regulation, Spain.
+nf-core/msa was originally written by Luisa Santus ([@luisas](https://github.com/luisas)) and Jose Espinosa-Carrasco ([@JoseEspinosa](https://github.com/JoseEspinosa))  from The Comparative Bioinformatics Group at The Centre for Genomic Regulation, Spain.

 We thank the following people for their extensive assistance in the development of this pipeline: